robgmsn/PureDigit/README.md

   Open Source Synth Designs.

   ### Intro
-  This repo contains both the Library and Sketches for the GMSN!
+  This repo contains both the Library and Example Sketches for the GMSN!
 Pure Digit.

   A small programmable utility module which accepts +/- 10V in, does some digital processing, and outputs a +/-10V signal.